 Psalm 142 is titled A Contemplation of David.
 A Prayer when he was in the cave.

 The Hebrew word for Contemplation (maskil) could be better translated as instruction.
 “He calls this prayer Maschil, ‘a Psalm of instruction,’ because of the good lessons he had himself learned in the cave, learned on his knees, and so learned that he desired to teach others.”
 (Matthew Henry, cited in Charles Spurgeon)

 The cave was probably Adullam cave, mentioned in 1 Samuel 22:1, though the caves of En Gedi (1 Samuel 24:1) are also a possibility.
-Adullam seems to be the best fit, which would suggest that Psalms 34 and 57 are also associated with this period of David’s life.
+Adullam seems to be the best fit, which would suggest that Psalm 34 and Psalm 57 are also associated with this period of David’s life.

 “There are two notes running side by side throughout the song.
 The first is that of this terrible sense of helplessness and hopelessness so far as man is concerned.
 The other is that of the determined application of the helpless soul to Jehovah.”
 (G. Campbell Morgan)